PortableApps/Launcher/Other/Source/Manual/topics/languages.rst

 ----------

-If you really can't make language switching work as you need it to, you can :ref:`write a custom segment <advanced-custom-segment>` to do what you need.
+If you really can't make language switching work as you need it to, you can :ref:`write a custom segment <custom-code-segment>` to do what you need.
 Remember then that you will need to compile this new code with the PortableApps.com Launcher Generator.
 Also please try :ref:`contacting Chris Morgan <help>` as any code you write or a new language situation may be useful for putting into the PortableApps.com Launcher itself.

-.. _topics-languages-values:
+.. _languages-values:

 Language variable values
 ------------------------